keanutaufan/cpp-dsa/DataStructure/Stack/README.md

 - `push` - Adds an element to the top of the stack.
 - `pop` - Removes the element at the top of the stack.
 - `peek` or `m_top` - Returns the element at the top of the stack.
-- `isEmpty` - Returns true if the stack is empty, false otherwise.
+- `is_empty` - Returns true if the stack is empty, false otherwise.

 Some implementations of a stack may also keep track of the size of the stack, which would allow the user to query the size of the stack.
 The stack data